gilmore-lab/protocols/terms.md

 *ERP*: Event-related potential.
 Brain electrical activity generated in response to a sensory stimulus or a task (i.e., an "event").
 Responses are averaged across trials into a waveform.
 Components of the waveform are referenced with respect to time after the event.

 *Fourier Transform*: A mathematical technique for analyzing a signal (from the brain or otherwise) in terms of a sum of sine and cosine waves of different frequencies and phases.
 The algorithm FFT means Fast Fourier Transform.
-DFT means discrete Fourier tranform.
+DFT means discrete Fourier transform.

 *Fundamental frequency*: The primary frequency of modulation in some display.
 A response that corresponds to the rate of modulation is referred to as 1F1.